neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Account management
 ------------------

-In the previous section you have seen, how accounts can be authenticated in FLOW3.
+In the previous section you have seen, how accounts can be authenticated in TYPO3 Flow.
 What was concealed so far is, how these accounts are created or what is exactly meant by the word "account".
-First of all let's define what accounts are in FLOW3 and how they are used for authentication.
+First of all let's define what accounts are in TYPO3 Flow and how they are used for authentication.
 Following the OASIS CIQ V3.0 [#]_ specification, an account used for authentication is separated from a user or more general a party.
 The advantage of this separation is the possibility of one user having more than one account.
 E.g. a user could have an account for the ``UsernamePassword`` provider and one account connected to an LDAP authentication provider.
-Another scenario would be to have different accounts for different parts of your FLOW3 application.
+Another scenario would be to have different accounts for different parts of your TYPO3 Flow application.
 Read the next section :ref:`Advanced authentication configuration` to see how this can be accomplished.